-- (i) Integrated Village / Local Park: centrally located and providing a major north-south structural open space element and landscape focus for the sector.
-This park will serve the open space needs of dwellings within 200- and 400- metre catchments in accordance with DCP residential planning principles. - (ii) Streetscape Planting: roads are to be planted with street trees as indicated in notional terms on the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the East Ridge Residential Precinct.
-This may include wider than minimum standards for some road reserves and the off-setting of carriageways within standard road reserves to allow widened verges for the retention of existing trees and/or planting of additional street trees.
+- (i) Linear Park: linear open space along the eastern edge of the sector which will include a corridor of trees and other planting, opportunities for cross-corridor fauna movement and a possible recreational trail. - (ii) Streetscape Planting: roads are to be planted with street trees as indicated in notional terms on the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the East Ridge Residential Precinct.
+This may include wider than minimum standards for some road reserves and the off-setting of carriageways within standard road reserves to allow widened verges for the planting of additional street trees.
 Such treatments are intended to enhance the landscape structure of important road/visual linkages.